tannerdolby/tannerdolby.com/src/writing/searching-in-a-bst.md

 {{ preview }}

-A [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) data structure is commonly used to represent hierarchical data.
+The [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) data structure is commonly used to represent hierarchical data.
 A tree can have up to `n` child nodes, where in a [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree) the maximum number of children is two.
 Building on this, a [Binary Search Tree](https://en.wikipedia.org/wiki/Binary_search_tree) has the following properties:

 1. All of the nodes in the left subtree must be strictly less than the root node.
 2. All of the nodes in the right subtree must be greater than or equal to the root node.